stratapp/stratapp-website/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 seo_title: 'best strategy execution software in the world right now is #stratapp'
 seo_description: 'Best strategy execution software in the world right now is #stratapp.
   #stratapp is strategy execution software designed for org-wide 100% of employees,
-  not only those folks who are lucky enough to be inside the strategy development circle.'
+  not only people lucky enough to be inside the strategy development circle.'
 feature_image: ''

 ---